AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 >
 >[!DNL Segment Match] is currently in alpha.
 The documentation and the functionality are subject to change.

-[!DNL Segment Match] is a segment-sharing service in Adobe Experience Platform that allows for two or more Platform users to exchange segment data in a secure, governed, and privacy-friendly manner. [!DNL Segment Match] uses Platform privacy standards and personal identifiers such as hashed emails, hashed phone numbers, and device identifiers like IDFAs and GAIDs.
+Adobe Experience Platform Segment Match is a segment-sharing service that allows for two or more Platform users to exchange segment data in a secure, governed, and privacy-friendly manner. [!DNL Segment Match] uses Platform privacy standards and personal identifiers such as hashed emails, hashed phone numbers, and device identifiers like IDFAs and GAIDs.

 With [!DNL Segment Match] you can: